littlethao/CV/README.md

 The next steps then were to come up with a solution, follow-through till the issue is resolved and checking in on the guests to confirm they are happy with the outcome.
 - My promotion at VWR to a Senior Associate involved in leading a team of diverse team members with different work motivation.
 Since the definition of "team" and "teamwork" does not come lightly to me, I was keen to get to know each team member and their motivation in order to create a strong and positive team.
-- Achievements: Awarded as the “best Team Member of the month of April 2012” (Front of the House) at the Hilton Mauritius Resort & SPA. / Increase of team performance as per KPI points set by VWR Management.

 #### Analytical